Federated Knowledge Distillation for Multi-Model Architectures Lithography Hotspot Detection: Evaluation

 \subsection{Experimental Setup}

 To demonstrate the performance of our proposed FedKD-hybrid, we perform comprehensive experimental evaluations under different settings.
 Two datasets have been used for evaluation, including ICCAD-2012 (public dataset for competition) and FAB (self-collected from industry).
 Specifically, we used 50\% of the ICCAD-2012 dataset to construct the public dataset for the experiments.
-Table \ref{data} illustrates the data statistics of two datasets. respectively, We consider 100 lithography manufacturers participating in the 20-round learning task, with each maintaining a CNN model.
-We use Adam optimizer\cite{2014Adam} with an initial learning rate of 0\textit{.}001, a batch size of $64$ and L2 regularization parameter $\lambda=0.5$.
+We consider 100 lithography manufacturers participating in the 20-round learning task, with each maintaining a CNN model.
+We use Adam optimizer with an initial learning rate of \textit{0.001}, a batch size of $64$ and \textit{L2} regularization parameter $\lambda=0.5$.
 Furthermore, in each round, each client performs updates for $200$ iterations on the public dataset and $100$ iterations on the private dataset.

-Table \ref{CNN} illustrates the architecture of the CNN model.
-The first five layers and the last two layers will be used for ICCAD training, while the full model will be used for the FAB learning task.
-The Conv1 and FC2/3 will be transmitted during training to support parameter-based knowledge transfer.

-We select several representative and state-of-the-art (SOTA) FL algorithms as benchmarks, including FedAvg \cite{2016Communication}, Local Training, FedProx \cite{li2020federated}, FedMD \cite{li2019fedmd}, FedPer\cite{2022FederatedPer}, HFL-LA \cite{pan2023lithography} and FedGKD \cite{FedGKD}.
-Here, FedAvg, FedProx, FedPer, HFL-LA and FedGKD are two parameter-based FL aggregations that focus on general ML and LHD tasks, respectively.
-FedMD are KD-based FL methods, which are non parameter based.
-In the experiments, true positive rate (TPR), false positive rate (FPR), and accuracy have been used as evaluation metrics; the desired FL method should achieve high accuracy, TPR and low FPR.
+We select several representative and state-of-the-art (SOTA) FL algorithms as benchmarks, including FedAvg ~\cite{2016Communication}, Local Training, FedProx \cite{li2020federated}, FedMD \cite{li2019fedmd}, FedPer\cite{2022FederatedPer}, HFL-LA \cite{pan2023lithography} and FedGKD \cite{FedGKD}.
+Here, FedAvg, FedProx, FedPer, HFL-LA and FedGKD are parameter-based FL aggregation methods that focus on general ML and LHD tasks, respectively.
+FedMD is a non-parameter-based method that utilizes knowledge distillation for model aggregation.
+For performance evaluation, we employ three key metrics: true positive rate (TPR), false positive rate (FPR), and accuracy.